 The first few weeks of school (work days and school days) can be so overwhelming.
 There is always so much to do and not enough time.

 I know that some schools do allow you to come in over the summer time to work in your classroom, and yours may do that as well.
-If you hate to wait until the last minute, this may be a good option.
+If you hate to wait until the last minute, this may be a good option, especially if you are starting a new teaching job.

 Create your science space that works perfectly for your classroom in the time that it works best for you!